 Star Wars at the Space Centre

 Special family-friendly Star Wars-themed activities take place at the H.R.
 MacMillan Space Centre on May 4th most years.
-In 2019 the event took place from 6:30 until 9:00 pm and cost $20 for adults and $15 for children (ages 18 and under).
-In 2020 the event happens virtually, online.
+In 2019 the event took place from 6:30 until 9:00 pm.
+In 2020 and 2021 the event happened virtually, online.

 Other Vancouver May the Fourth Events